 This program promotes equity and compliance with the federal Americans with Disabilities Act.

-Since 2016, our Audio Description Program has partnered with organizations across the bi-state St. Louis region to make this service available to their patrons.
-Partners include:
+Since 2016, our Audio Description Program has worked with organizations across the bi-state St. Louis region to make this service available to their patrons:

 - Repertory Theatre of St. Louis